Setting up API endpoints to communicate with Magic’s API.

 Getting the checkoutId and linkToken from Magic’s API

-In order to obtain the necessary parameters used by the Magic button we need to
+In order to obtain the necessary parameters used by the Magic button we need to create a Checkout object by making aPOST

 request to Magic API api/merchants/checkout